Editorial Style Guide

 advisor (no longer adviser)

-advocateAdvocate is a transitive verb; it takes a direct object.
+advocate—Advocate as a verb is transitive; it takes a direct object.
 One advocates a cause, not for a cause.
-If an intransitive verb is needed, try substituting an alternative, such as work for or argue for.
+If an intransitive verb is needed, try substituting an alternative such as work for or argue for.

-African American, Chinese American, French Canadian, Mexican American, and so on—no hyphen, noun or adjective form.
+African American, Chinese American, French Canadian, Mexican American, and so on—no hyphen in either the noun or adjective form.

 afterward (not afterwards)